Your cart is empty, continue browsing

 An idea for “sophisticated hoodies” led Erik and his then business partner to Vancouver, BC, where a seasoned designer gave them a crash course in apparel design—fit, fabric and tech packs.
 She also gave them the gift that would later be the catalyst for Bridge & Burn: an introduction to a boutique factory in China—prized for unusually small runs, high production quality, and excellent working conditions.

 La Merde clothing was born.
 “Streetwear for the library” it combined Erik’s more traditional west coast aesthetic and his partner’s hip hop roots.
-A deal with a major department fell through when buyers discovered La Merde’s English translation.
+A deal with a major department store fell through when buyers discovered La Merde’s English translation.
 And cuss words, it turns out, can’t be trademarked.

 In 2010, after three successful seasons, Erik dropped the street influence and launched Bridge & Burn—a small line of functional, definitively west-coast outerwear.
 The next season brought Bridge & Burn’s much-loved shirting.